openharmony/docs/en/application-dev/dfx/jscrash-guidelines.md

 2. Analyze log information.

     According to the log information, an **Error** exception is thrown by the code.
 Then, obtain the error location based on the stack trace.
-If "Cannot get SourceMap info, dump raw stack" is displayed, the application is installed using a release package and the eTS row and column numbers cannot be covnerted from the JS stack.
-You can refer to [Application Stack Parsing](https://developer.huawei.com/consumer/cn/doc/harmonyos-guides-V5/ide-release-app-stack-analysis-0000001814726289-V5) to parse the row number.
+If "Cannot get SourceMap info, dump raw stack" is displayed, the application is installed using a release package and the eTS row and column numbers cannot be converted from the JS stack.
+You can refer to [Stack Trace Analysis](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V5/ide-release-app-stack-analysis-V5) to parse the row number.

 3. Locate the error code.